DistributedCollective/SIPS/SIP-X.md

 Created: 2023-05-12
 ---

-# SIP-X: Zero Fee Floor Update, May 12
+# SIP-0062: Zero Fee Floor Update, May 12

 ## Background:
 Following Zero Governance call held on May 10’th  - there was clear consensus for the following recommendation to Bitocracy: